Meta-Analysis with JASP, Part I: Classical Approaches: Example 1: Bacillus Calmette-Guerin (BCG) Vaccine

 \subsection{Effect Size Computation}

-We begin by computing effect size estimates and their standard errors from the case counts.
+We begin by loading the csv dataset (available from \url{https://osf.io/mb56t/}) into JASP via the $\equiv$' button in top left corner of the application and the `Open' option.
+Once the dataset is loaded into JASP, we proceed by computing effect size estimates and their standard errors from the case counts.
 This is done in the `Effect Size Computation' menu underneath the `Meta-Analysis' module heading (Figure~\ref{fig:effect-size}).
 In the left input panel, the `Design', `Measurement', and `Effect size' dropdowns determine which effect size is computed, and the variable inputs (e.g., `Group 1/Outcome +', `Group 1/Outcome -') map dataset columns to the calculations.
 The right output panel then shows how many effect sizes were computed successfully.
+Notice that the output panel dynamically updates as the options are selected; `run' or `execute' commands are usually not needed in JASP.

 Behind the scenes, `Effect Size Computation' calls the \texttt{metafor::escalc} function.
 As such, the analysis supports a wide range of effect sizes suitable for many different settings.
+The corresponding \texttt{R} code can be generated using the `Show metafor R code' option in the `Options' section.
 Furthermore, the analysis allows for the chaining of multiple calculations with the green `+' button, and can restrict computations to subsets of rows via the corresponding `Subset' variable input.
 Details about the available effect sizes and the required variable input are available through the `(i)' help button in the top-right of the input section.